-- is expected to provide investors with greater confidence and avoid forgone investment in Victoria's WEF industry, by providing an explicit and transparent regulatory framework in the EP regulations - will reduce instances of non-compliance and complaints - is anticipated to provide the largest benefits in terms of avoided search and overcompliance costs - supports a preferred option that includes requirements for noise management plans, complaint management procedures, annual reporting and periodic noise assessment.
-While this imposes some costs to industry (mainly associated with new acoustic measurement requirements) they will not be significant in the context of overall industry revenue.

-- will improve community confidence and trust in the regulatory framework for windfarm noise. - provides sufficient flexibility for the EPA to address high risk WEFs and areas of noncompliance, as well as being able (through the use of guidance) to deal with the evolution of the state of knowledge.
+- is expected to provide investors with greater confidence and avoid forgone investment in Victoria's WEF industry, by providing an explicit and transparent regulatory framework in the EP regulations - will reduce instances of non-compliance and complaints - is anticipated to provide the greater benefits than in the Base Case (and equal to Option 2) in terms of avoided search and over-compliance costs - supports a preferred option that includes requirements for noise management plans, complaint management procedures, annual reporting and periodic noise assessment.
+While this imposes some costs to industry (mainly associated with new acoustic measurement requirements) they will not be significant in the context of overall industry revenue. - will improve community confidence and trust in the regulatory framework for windfarm noise. - provides sufficient flexibility for the EPA to address high risk WEFs and areas of noncompliance, as well as being able (through the use of guidance) to deal with the evolution of the state of knowledge.